International Steps to Admission

 Step 4: Submit WES evaluation OR official U.S./Canadian Transcripts to SJSU

-International School Work and Degrees: GAPE requires that all international applicants provide a WES (World Education Services) evaluation for any educational work taken outside of the U.S. and Territories & Canada.
+International School Work and Degrees: GAPE requires that all international applicants provide a WES (World Education Services) evaluation for any educational work taken outside of the U.S. and Territories and Canada.

 Mark sheets/transcripts/degree certificates must be sent directly to WES for evaluation.
 SJSU must receive the academic record and the evaluation directly from WES.
 A complete WES evaluation is required.
 GAPE will also review applications of those in their final year of study.
 For these applicants, the WES Evaluation must contain a minimum of 7 semesters of graded work.